[First published in Broad Street Review, 1 Aug 2017]

 Chunks of cement sound lower than bricks.
 You broke up a sidewalk once and tossed the chunks onto a pile: thud for the first chunk, then tuckle for all the others as they hit each other.

 Oh stop it, you’re wasting time.
 You should be composing.
 But… you’ve always loved the personality of sounds.
 Maybe loved is too strong.
 You’ve always noted it.
-The hard susurration of an extension ladder, somehow cold and warm at the same time, like swimming in a lake.
+The hard susurration of an aluminum extension ladder being extended, somehow cold and warm at the same time, like swimming in a lake.
 The finch’s peep and the cardinal’s liquid pip and the difference between the adult sparrow’s cheep and the young, fuzzy, fledgling sparrow’s chreef-chreef-chreef.

 George Crumb once told you at a formal dinner about how when he was a boy growing up in West Virginia he would hear a dog bark at night, way down and across the hollow.
 There’s nothing in the world like that sound, he said, and you looked into his smiling eyes and in an instant you understood the music of George Crumb.